OWASP/www-chapter-gitam/index.md

 ---

-*OWASP Gitam Student Chapter © 2025 — Part of the Open Worldwide Application Security Project*
+*OWASP Gitam Chapter © 2025 — Part of the Open Worldwide Application Security Project*

 <!-- You should delete this comment